juddy/workspace/README.md

 - Mouselessness
 - Generic and configurable

+## Installation

+Run the 'setup.sh' script, or the steps included:

+- aclocal

+- automake

+- ./configure

+- make

+- sudo make install

+## Execution

+Workspace can be started from .xinitc or by setting your default windowmanager to use '$(which) workspace'.

 ## Workspace Keys

 Workspace uses the standard WindowMaker keybindings.
-Set in Workspace/Defaults/WindowMaker.in and rebuild, or manage a subset of them with WPrefs or xetosconf.
+Set in Workspace/Defaults/WindowMaker.in and rebuild, or manage a subset of them with WPrefs.

 ModifierKey = Mod1 (Alt)